dougkellermeyer/projectEulerJavaScript/README.md

 # projectEulerJavaScript
-My solutions to the Euler problems in JavaScript
+My solutions to some of the Euler problems in JavaScript